-The Stanford Storytelling Project is proud to sponsor and collaborate closely with several undergraduate courses that explore the craft and history of storytelling.
-For full listings and to register for these courses students should visit explore courses.
+The Stanford Storytelling Project is proud to sponsor several undergraduate courses that explore the craft, history, and power of storytelling.
+For full listings and to register for these courses students should visit Stanford's explorecourses.

 Finding Your Story

 Winter and Spring Quarters, 2014

 FULL but students can pre-enroll now for spring quarter and be guaranteed a spot.
 Meets on Fridays—will not conflict with most other courses.
 Details at http://www.stanford.edu/~

 Life challenges us to become aware of the stories that shape us—family stories, cultural mythologies, even popular movies, television shows, and songs—and then create and live our own story.
 We face this challenge throughout our lives but perhaps most acutely as we move into adulthood; this is the period when we most need to become conscious of stories and their power, and to gather wisdom, practices, and resources for finding our own story.
 This class, designed with seniors in mind, will illuminate and explore these resources and give you the opportunity to reflect deeply, in discussion and writing, on what truly calls to you in this life.